Chapter 3:

 Write client-side Python

-Let’s populate your DropDown with a list of category names from your ‘categories’ Data Table.
+Let’s now populate the DropDown we added in Chapter 2 with a list of category names from the Categories Data Table.

 We’ll use Anvil’s search